 • Amazon Quick Enterprise edition

-• Container runtime capable of building linux/arm64 images (this verification used Mac + Podman)
+• A container runtime capable of building linux/arm64 images (this verification used Mac + Podman)

-Step1: Designing the Custom Container for AgentCore Runtime
+Step1: Designing a Custom Container for AgentCore Runtime

-The server.py of aws-dataprocessing-mcp-server starts FastMCP() with default settings and therefore listens on stdio transport.
-Since AgentCore Runtime requires streamable-http, port 8000, and the /mcp path, we write a thin wrapper that does the following.
+The server.py of aws-dataprocessing-mcp-server starts FastMCP() with default settings, so it listens on stdio transport.
+Since AgentCore Runtime requires streamable-http, port 8000, and the /mcp path, I wrote a thin wrapper to do the following.

-3. Make the same handler respond to both /mcp and /mcp/, and suppress 307 redirects with redirect_slashes=False
+3. Make the same handler respond not only to /mcp but also to /mcp/, and suppress 307 redirects with redirect_slashes=False

 The core of the wrapper server_http.py is as follows.